-Generations’ mission is to prevent sexual abuse by helping neglected and/or at-risk adolescent and pre-adolescent males overcome abusive behaviors.
+Generations’ mission is to prevent sexual abuse by helping neglected and/or at-risk adolescent and pre-adolescent boys overcome abusive behaviors.

-Our goal is to give our boys a warm, home-like setting which is highly structured and staff-secured, as well as a therapeutic environment that promotes and rewards positive change and treats every person with care and respect.
-We also help our residents see that they can transform their lives and return to the community as positive, productive, and responsible citizens.
+Even though we have a group home setting, our goal is to give our boys a warm, home-like atmosphere which is highly structured and staff-secured, as well as a therapeutic environment that promotes and rewards positive change and treats every boy with care and respect.
+We also help our boys see that they can transform their lives and return to the community as positive, productive, and responsible citizens.

 First developed at Cornell University and based on six guiding principles, The Children and Residential Experiences (CARE) model is designed to “profoundly influence the way residential childcare professionals think about working with children.”
 These principles are developmentally focused, family involved, relationship based, competence centered, trauma informed, and ecologically oriented.

 The CARE model has indeed profoundly influenced the way we serve our residents and build a foundation for changing lives.
-With an emphasis on utilizing relationships to build new competencies, we’ve helped our kids better eliminate unsafe behaviors.
-Resident surveys since the introduction of CARE clearly indicate that our kids feel safer and more respected by staff.
+With an emphasis on utilizing relationships to build new competencies, we’ve helped our boys better eliminate unsafe behaviors.
+Surveys completed by our resident boys since the introduction of CARE clearly indicate that our boys feel safer and more respected by staff.

-Generations’ Founder and Chief Executive Officer, Kathleen Reynolds, created Generations to help break the cycle of abuse and assist troubled children.
+Generations’ Founder, Kathleen Reynolds, created Generations to help break the cycle of abuse and assist troubled boys.
 Her goal was to create a home-like setting offering specialized services for boys struggling with sexually abusive behaviors.

 Created in 1991 and initially serving 12 troubled boys, the Horizons High Management program featured an increased staff-to-resident ratio and a positive peer based environment without fences, locks, or isolation rooms.

 In 1998, the Bridges campus opened to serve 26 boys, all placed by the Department of Juvenile Justice.
-A third campus, Pathways PRTF, opened in 2011 to serve 30 more children unable to function in their community, or in a group home setting, due to complex needs.
-Today, Generations can serve up to 76 children.
+Today, Generations can provide help for up to 41 troubled boys.

-To date, Generations has helped over 800 boys transform their lives.
-With a success rate of around 98%, we provide the unique environment troubled children need for a true second chance.
+To date, Generations has helped over 1000 troubled boys transform their lives.
+With a success rate of around 98%, we provide the unique environment these boys need for a true second chance.